-Few psychological conditions have generated more discussion in recent years than attention deficit disorder (ADD ADHD).
+Few psychological conditions have generated more discussion in recent years than attention deficit hyperactivity disorder (ADHD).
 Yet, people continue to harbor many mistaken beliefs about ADHD.
 Read on to learn the truth.

 Myth #1: ADHD isn't a real medical disorder

-Attention-deficit hyperactivity disorder (also known as attention-deficit disorder) is biologically based.
+Attention deficit hyperactivity disorder (previously known as simply attention deficit disorder) is biologically based.
 Research shows that it's a result of an imbalance of chemical messengers, or neurotransmitters, within the brain.
 Its primary symptoms are inattention, impulsiveness, and, sometimes, hyperactivity.

 People with ADHD typically have a great deal of difficulty with aspects of daily life, including time management and organizational skills.

 Myth #2: Children who are given special accommodations because of their ADHD are getting an unfair advantage